Components

 Configuration File

-file defines the behavior and metadata for a component.
+The component.yml file defines the behavior and metadata for a component.
 It specifies:

 - Name